Juan-Jones/blogsphere/content/blog/how-much-do-youtubers-make.md

 It’s true, there are many influencers that get paid $100,0000 U.S. yearly.
 By the same token, popular channels are raking in millions of dollars each year!
 However, most publishers do not generate 5-6 figure digit paychecks.
 The not-so-popular influencers are earning around $100 – $1000 monthly.
 However, the top YouTube earners earn millions yearly.

 - Jeffree Star $50 million
 - Daniel Middleton $30 million
 - Felix Kjellberg $30 million
 - Mark Fischbach $24 million
 - Evan Fong $20 million

 There’s a kid among the top earners named Ryan Kaji.
 In 2018, Ryan Kaji was the highest-paid YouTuber, earning an estimated $22 million from his videos and Walmart product line.
 Ryan Kaji currently has over 20 million subscribers as of November 2019.
-If this child can [generate income online](/blog/ways-to-make-money-online), so can your child and you too!
+If this child can monetize a YouTube channel, so can your child and you too!

 Given these points, there is no limit to the amount of revenue that producers can gain by uploading YT clips.
 The sky’s the limit for earning potential, provided the publisher remains active and continues to create meaningful material.